yadayada/acd_cli/README.rst

 - uploads of large files >10 GiB may be successful, yet a timeout error is displayed (please check manually)
 - the maximum (upload) file size seems to be in the range of 40 and 100 GiB
 - storage of node names is case-preserving, but not case-sensitive (this concerns Linux users mainly)
+- it is not possible to share or delete files

 Contribute
 ----------